projen/projen/rfcs/project-creation-prompt.md

 When hearing about projen for the first time, the typical comparisons one may think of are tools such as `yeoman` or the various projects making use of `npm init`.
 Obviously the underlying methodology of projen is quite different, but there is a great UX feature these other tools typically employ that projen can make use of: Guided prompts.
 This allows users to create a project from an opinionated set of options with friendly guidance.
 This is especially useful in scenarios where the project requires a value that has no reasonable default (and thus could not be created with projen as it is now without it being provided as a CLI arg).

+## Example user flows

+Note: All prompts are assuming to be run from a TTY.
+We should check if in a TTY before a prompt is presented and error otherwise.

+`$ npx projen new`
+1. User is shown a list of base projen project types
+1. User selects the `typescript` project
+1. Project is synthesized

+`$ npx projen new typescript`
+1. No prompts are shown because a project is selected and the `typescript` project type has no `@featured` required options that do not also have a default
+1. Project is synthesized

+`$ npx projen new typescript --prompt`
+1. Prompts are shown for (currently) `packageName` and `description`, as those options are `@featured` and have no default value
+1. Project is synthesized

+`$ npx projen new typescript --prompt --package-name cool-name --description 'Terse but useful'`
+1. No prompts are shown because all `@featured` options have been given supplied values already
+1. Project is synthesized

 ## Details

 ### Prompt library to use